artefact-group/generator-multi-screen-web/README.md

 The generator creates everything you need to run a web server on OS X as a native application using node-webkit.
 It should also create working Windows executables but that hasn't been tested.

-After running the generator you can launch the application right away on OS X by running `build-and-run-mac.sh` in the project root folder.
+After running the generator in your new project folder with `yo multi-screen-web`, you can build and launch the application right away on OS X by running `./build-and-run-mac.sh` in the project root folder.

 The app launches and shows all of the devices that are configured to show content.
 Each device gets its own URL and there's also a control webpage that updates the current step in an aribtrary sequence of steps that are synchronized between all devices.
 The control page has buttons to skip to any step or advance forward and backward.